T-Draco/dihedral-angle-radians-to-degrees/README.md

 =====================
 This program utilizes Biopython, specifically the PDBParser package.
 This repository is intended for the conversion of PDB atomic coordinates into dihedral angle values, and then the conversion of dihedral angle values from radians to degrees.
 This module was made for non-profit reasons.
 Improvement edits to this repository are highly encouraged with proper source code citations.

+The PDBParser module original source code was written by Dr. Peter Cock.
+Source:

 These modules require biopython and numpy.

 The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.